kristykov/responsive-gallery/README.md

 ## Installation

-Clone the repository to your local machine using ``
+Clone the repository to your local machine using `git clone git@github.com:kristykov/responsive-gallery.git`

 Install the necessary dependencies using `npm install`

-To manually compile SCSS to CSS: `npm run sass`
+To manually compile SCSS to CSS `npm run sass`

 Run the app `npm run start`